Josh Naylor Player Props: Guardians vs. Brewers

 Josh Naylor At The Plate

-- Among qualifying hitters in baseball, he ranks 20th in batting average, 69th in on-base percentage, and 61st in slugging.
+- Among qualifying hitters in MLB action, he ranks 20th in batting average, 72nd in on-base percentage, and 59th in slugging.

-- Naylor has driven in a run in 29 games this season (43.9%), including 14 games with more than one RBI (21.2%).
-He has also driven in three or more of his team's runs in seven contests.
+- Naylor has picked up an RBI in 43.3% of his games this year, with more than one RBI in 20.9% of his games.
+He has also plated three or more runs in seven contests.

-- He has scored in 19 games this season, with multiple runs six times.
+- In 19 of 67 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.